How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Butane Hash Oil (BHO) Extraction

-While modern lab-controlled BHO extraction methods are much safer today, reducing possibilities of flammable gas leaks with commercial-grade extraction machines and strict government legislation, in 2014 alone, there was a reported 32 BHO explosions in Colorado.
+While modern lab-controlled BHO extraction methods are much safer today, reducing the possibilities of flammable gas leaks with commercial-grade extraction machines and strict government legislation, in 2014 alone, there were a reported 32 BHO explosions in Colorado.
 Without closed-loop extraction machines, the extremely volatile gas is prone to leak into the environment.
 Even a small spark can lead to a terribly deadly explosion.
 Now, back to the lab.

 Butane extraction requires post-processing to remove any remaining solvents from the concentrate.
 This is done in a vacuum oven designed to remove unwanted substances from products by creating a low atmospheric pressure in the oven, allowing chemicals to boil off at lower temperatures without degrading any of the beneficial terpenes or the cannabinoids in the extract.